Nico-Shock/Arch-Linux-Helper-Script/README.md

 - Then execute it: `./Helper.sh`

 *Sorry btw that I "spam" the releases every time when I write a new script.
 I need to get used to it, but after like 3-4 releases, it will get better and I won't spam the releases that much.*

+**Troubleshooting:**

+- If you get a question about adding the "Gardua Build" key, press **no** because while system upgrade it will fail completely and you need to manually install the CachyOS repos again.